Cephalosporin-C deacetylase

+The enzyme characterised from the fungus Cephalosporium sp.
+M8650 hydrolyses cephalosporin C to deacetylcephalosporin C and acetic acid.
+This reaction has been used in the large-scale production of deacetylcephalosporin C and related compounds from available intermediates including 7-aminocephalosporanic acid.

-This enzyme belongs to the family of hydrolases, specifically those acting on carboxylic ester bonds.
+This enzyme is a hydrolase, specifically one acting on carboxylic ester bonds.
 The systematic name is cephalosporin-C acetylhydrolase.
 Other names in common use include cephalosporin C acetyl-hydrolase, cephalosporin C acetylase, cephalosporin acetylesterase, cephalosporin C acetylesterase, cephalosporin C acetyl-esterase, and cephalosporin C deacetylase.
-This enzyme participates in penicillin and cephalosporin biosynthesis.